nigarabbasova/LagLivLab/README.md

 # LagLivLab
-## Student bio-makerspace @ University of Oslo, Department of Physics and Life Sciences
+## Student bio-makerspace @ University of Oslo, Department of Physics and UiO:Life Sciences
 Repository for website contents featuring LagLivLab's projects, student members and other cool stuff.
 Very much a work in progress :)